 Free 12 Dowsing Charts

-It has chamber also inside where you can place specific question to get precise reply.
+It has chamber also inside where you can place the specific question to get a precise reply.

 Dowsing is the process of using a tool such as a pendulum to discover things that cannot be discovered using our everyday senses.
 You can search for anything by projecting an intent of what is desired and receiving confirmation or non-confirmation feedback through the body, usually by the movements of a dowsing instrument.